aspose-diagram/Aspose.Diagram-Documentation/en/net/whatsnew/_index.md

 This page describes the most interesting new Aspose.Diagram features introduced in recent releases.

-## Aspose.Diagram for .NET 23.4
+## Aspose.Diagram for .NET 24.7

-* Support saving to CSV
+* Support setting Connector line jump style